baking-bad/pysignalr/README.md

 - `on_open(callback)`: Register a callback for connection open events.
 - `on_close(callback)`: Register a callback for connection close events.
 - `on_error(callback)`: Register a callback for error events.
 - `send(method, arguments, on_invocation=None)`: Send a message to the server.
-Optionally provide a callback for the invocation response.
+Without `on_invocation`, sends a non-blocking (fire-and-forget) invocation.
+With a callback, tracks the invocation and routes the server's completion response to it.
 - `stream(event, event_params, on_next=None, on_complete=None, on_error=None)`: Start a server-to-client streaming invocation.
 - `client_stream(target)`: Async context manager for client-to-server streaming.
 Use `await stream.send(item)` inside the context.